patelharsh1113/LearningGit/README.md

 # LearningGit
-Testing Connection with my mac
+This is my Firs't commit for Github.